ArduPilot/ardupilot_wiki/rover/source/docs/rover-tuning-navigation.rst

 Tuning Navigation
 =================

-This page decribes how to tune the Navigation control including the "L1 controller".
+This page describes how to tune the Navigation control including the "L1 controller".

 .. image:: ../images/rover-tuning-navigation1.png
     :target: ../_images/rover-tuning-navigation1.png